Tag

 Reasons to avoid

-Official tech support isn’t great
+Official support isn’t great

 At first glance, Zorin OS comes off as just another Ubuntu-based distro.
 However, what makes it unique is the home-brewed Zorin Appearance app that tweaks the desktop environment to make it resemble Windows in both form and function.